IBM/aspera-cli/docs/README.erb.md

 There are two types of invitations of package submission: public or private.

-Public invitations are for external users, provide just the email address.
+Public invitations are for external users; provide only the email address.

 ```shell
 <%=cmd%> faspex5 invitations create @json:'{"email_address":"john@example.com"}' --fields=access_url